 Visitors to Canada are entitled to transport certain items or “goods” into the country.
 Such goods can include certain foods, articles of clothing, sport and camping gear, cameras and various forms of electronic gadgetry.
 However, all imported items require declaration at a designated port of entry before access into the country can be granted.
 The laws governing Canada customs and duties allow for goods declared upon entering Canada to be free of tariff (duty) and taxes; these items cannot be left behind when visitors leave the country.

 Border officials will frequently perform inspections of goods being imported into Canada in order to confirm declarations.
 At times, travelers are summoned to the customs office to simply complete a standard form; at other times, the goods being brought across the border may need in-depth identification by customs officers.
 By law, border officials have the right to examine suitcases, trunks, boxes, and all personal baggage and belongings as a safety precaution.
 They are also in a position to detain offenders heading for Canada, under the Criminal Code, for infractions such as driving while intoxicated, possessing stolen goods, kidnapping or abducting, and for any outstanding warrants.

 Under the Canada customs and duties regulations, a specific dollar amount or quantity of certain goods can be brought into the country, duty and tax-free:

 Certain goods imported into Canada may be subject to scrutiny and possible refusal.
-These items include guns and other related weaponry, fireworks, explosives, equipment used for radio transmission, food provisions, animals and flora.
+These items include (but are not limited to) guns and other related weaponry, fireworks and explosives, plus certain foods, animals and flora.
 Also, anyone carrying $10,000 or more, in Canadian currency (or a foreign equivalent), must report the sum of money at a border services office upon arrival and prior to leaving Canada.